🗽 Free New York Landlord Forms

 Housing Court

 Initiates eviction for nonpayment of rent.
 Must serve 14-day notice first.
-Calculator automatically computes months and total owed.
-File in correct borough.
+Calculator automatically computes months owed and total amount due.

 Prepare Petition →